johnspray74/ALAExample/README.md

 ALA often uses a diagram becasue user stories themselves contain a network of relationships.

-Consider the diagram below, which is our source code.
+Consider the diagram below, which is the application's source code.
 (You can click on the diagram to get a clearer view.)

 It describes the user stories of a small desktop application.